felperez/kafka-poc/Readme.md

 Kafka Streams application.
 The Kafka Streams application performs basic aggregations over the messages, and then returns them to the Kafka cluster.
 These aggregations are then consumed by a python-based consumer, which sends them to a Postgres database, from where they are exposed via the FastAPI service.
+The code is full of hacks and is not intended to run on any sort of production environment, it is mostly made for educational purposes.

 ## Tools used